arimger/Unity-Editor-Toolbox/README.md

 ##### SerializeReference context menu operations

 You can use few custom context menu operations for the SerializeReference-based fields:
-- Copy Serialize Reference: creates deep copy of linked reference
+- **Copy Serialize Reference**: creates a deep copy of the linked reference
-- Paste Serialize Reference: allows to paste preserved copy to a fields
+- **Paste Serialize Reference**: allows to paste preserved copy to a field
-- Duplicate Serialize Reference: allows to duplicate linked reference (works only on collection elements)
+- **Duplicate Serialize Reference**: allows to duplicate the linked reference (works only on collection elements)

 ![inspector](https://github.com/arimger/Unity-Editor-Toolbox/blob/develop/Docs/serializereferenceoperations.png)